Last updated on June 23rd, 2023 at 08:16 am

 Inverters are not a standard feature in every RV.
 They can be a useful tool for the average RVer, though, and might be worth purchasing should you find yourself disconnected from shore power often.
 It all depends on your needs and the needs of your upcoming trip!

-No matter what type of RV you have, if you’re asking yourself ‘Does my RV have an inverter’ or even ‘Does my RV have an inverter or a converter’, it may be time to take a closer look at your RV electrics!
+No matter what type of RV you have, it may be time to take a closer look at your RV electrics!
 Both RV inverters and converters are brilliant pieces of kit that can make life on the road a whole lot easier, but not all RVs will be kitted out with them.
 RV inverters help keep everything running and charged up, even when you’ve nestled away in the trees in your RV.